oap-project/Gluten-Trino/README.md

-# Trino Cpp Plugin
+# Gluten: Plugin to Double Trino's Performance

+This plugin is still under active development now, and doesn't have a stable release.
+Welcome to evaluate it.
+If you encounter any issues or have any suggestions, please submit to our issue list.
+We'd like to hear your feedback

+## Introduction

-This repo provide a Trino plugin to enable Velox native compute engine for Trino.
+This repo provides a Trino plugin to enable Velox native compute engine for Trino.

 ## Archtecture